nikolaybutnik/resu-mint/README.md

 - **UI Layer**: Components handle user interaction and presentation
 - **Action Layer**: Pure validation functions with no side effects
 - **Store Layer**: Global state management with smart loading states
-- **Persistence Layer**: Data caching and localStorage operations
+- **Persistence Layer**: PGlite local database with ElectricSQL cloud sync

 #### **Zustand Store Features**
-- **Single Source of Truth**: Each data type has one global store (personalDetails, settings, etc.)
+- **Single Source of Truth**: Each data type has one global store with smart loading states
-- **Smart Loading States**:
-  - `initializing: boolean` - Shows skeleton during first load only
-  - `loading: boolean` - Shows subtle feedback during operations
 - **Error Recovery**: Automatic state restoration on save failures
-- **Cache Integration**: Seamless integration with dataManager for persistence
+- **PGlite Integration**: Direct local database queries with ElectricSQL sync
-- **Direct Access**: No prop drilling - any component can access stores directly

 #### **Store Provider Pattern**
-- **Centralized Initialization**: All stores initialized in root layout via `StoreProvider`
+- **Centralized Initialization**: All stores initialized in root layout with auto-setup and TypeScript support
-- **Automatic Setup**: Stores auto-initialize on app start
-- **Performance Optimized**: Stores only load data when first accessed
-- **Type Safety**: Full TypeScript support with proper type inference

 #### **Migration Pattern for New Data Types**
 Adding new data types follows a consistent pattern: